 Below are the available bulk discount rates for each individual item when you purchase a certain amount

 Availability: All colors currently available.
-Kits ordered today should ship in about 1 week to 10 days.
+Kits ordered today should ship within 3 business days.

 Please note: The picture shown has some extras added.
 The actual kit ships with black printed parts and does not include the printed fan mount.
 All optional printed parts are freely available for easy printing by the end user.